allwefantasy/BYZER-RETRIEVAL/README.md

 Then copy the jar file and dependency to the ray cluster.
 Suppose you put all the jars in `/home/winubuntu/softwares/byzer-retrieval-lib/`.

+> If you want to use Byzer-SQL API, you need to download the `byzer-llm` jar file and put it in `$BYZER_HOME/plugin/` directory.

 That's all.